Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 As of this writing my NAS is an [Aiffro K100](https://www.aiffro.com/products/all-ssd-nas-k100).
 The machine only has 8 GiB of RAM with no ECC so I had to make some consessions.
 The no ECC part is a gamble but so far I haven't run into any data corruption issues, and my use case does not require running apps on TrueNAS so 8 GiB of RAM is sufficient (I still hit near-2.5Gbps speeds consistently).
-This is purely for data storage and access over Samba on my macOS single client.
+This is purely for data storage and access over Samba with my macOS single client.

 TODO: confirm mobile view.